OS: Android 11 with One UI 3

 Hardware-wise, the Galaxy S21 cameras are exactly the same as the Galaxy S20.
 The triple camera array comprises a main 12MP wide-angle lens, a 12MP ultra-wide lens and a 64MP telephoto lens with 3x hybrid optic zoom and 30x space zoom.

 But Samsung is pulling a Google and leaning hard on software and computational photography upgrades to improve the trio of rear cameras.
 And for the most part, the Galaxy S21 achieves this.
+But now that the Galaxy S22 is the new kid on the block, Samsung has announced that it's bringing some of that phone's camera features to the Galaxy S21, like nighttime portraits with the telephoto lens.

 Let’s start with the standard photo mode.
 Take a look at the photo below; with multiple colors and shades to deal with, plus the light coming in from the left, it presents a smartphone camera workout.